• Skip to primary navigation

 Filling

-you will not need the whole can
+• 16 ounces refried beans you will not need the whole can

-• jalapeño pepper (optional)
+• banana peppers or pickled jalapeño peppers (optional)

 Toppings